etwest/Increment-and-Freeze/README.md

 ### bounded_iaf
 This library implements the online and universe size aware extension to the IAF algorithm.
 Its API is identical to that of Increment-and-Freeze except that its constructor is as follows.
-`IAKWrapper(min_chunk_size, cache_size_limit)`
+`BoundedIAF(min_chunk_size, cache_size_limit)`
 - `min_chunk_size`: This optional parameter determines the minimum size of a chunk.
 Default = 64KiB.
 - `cache_size_limit`: This optional parameter limits the number of values reported in the success function to be at most `cache_size_limit`.
-Limiting the number of values in the success function improves performance and reduces memory usages.
+Limiting the number of values in the success function improves performance and reduces memory usage.
 So, it is recommended that a cache limit be provided if knowing the hit-rate of large cache sizes is unnecessary.

-### Address Bits
+### Bits per Address
 By default our libraries use 64-bit integers in their datastructures.
-However, for a large portion of traces, 32-bit integers are sufficient.
+However, for a large portion of traces, 32-bit integers are sufficient to represent each address.
 Passing `-DADDR_BIT32` when compiling the libraries will switch our datastructures to use 32-bit integers, improving runtime performance and halving memory consumption.